JonKerridge/clusterFramework/Readme.md

 Each cluster can comprise one or more nodes where a node is a multicore processor.
 The user can specify the number of the cores that are to be allocated to the application.

+The parallel architecture created by the framework has a formal proof of correctness.
+The proof mechanism uses the FDR4 (https://cocotec.io/fdr/) refinement checking tool for parallel systems.
+The required process definitions can be found in the folder *cspmDefinitions*.

 The following is the DSL for a simple system with no source data or worker data requirements.